Ekkehard-Schulze/indoor-climate-logger/README.md

 **you need**

  - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
-  Except you only want to use One-Wire on the RaspberryPi, which does not require an additional driver.
+  Except you only want to use just One-Wire on the RaspberryPi, which does not require an additional driver.

 - edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in user_settings.template.py, which then must be saved as user_settings.py.
 Attention: If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.

-- use the command line start (enter _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RapberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
+- use the command line start (just enter _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RapberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
 The Raspberry Pi supports One-Wire for sensor communication alongside I2C.

 Supported sensors
 -------------------------------------------

-Sensors implemented with auto detect (auto-detect requires activation of the specific bus in this code)
+Sensors implemented with auto detect (auto-detect requires activation of the specific bus in the user settings)

 - i2c
   - TMP117   temperature 0.1°C precision